sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 })
 ```

-The goal is to define a dynamic way to define the filters without change the code.
+The goal is to define a dynamic way to define the filters without changing the code.

 ## Characterizing a filter